8gratitude8/gemmapwa/README.md

-# Fun Games PWA 🎮
+# ODSC Hackathon 🎮

-## Overview 🌐
+## Project Description 🌐

-Fun Games PWA is a Progressive Web App that brings a range of games right to your fingertips.
+Cutting-edge multimedia platform that combines the power of 3D artwork generation, music composition, and intelligent search capabilities.
+Users are able to seamlessly generate 3D artwork and music, while the system provides intelligent filtering and search functionalities for text-to-image, text-to-audio, and even image-to-text queries.
+All data is stored and made searchable using the Weaviate database, ensuring efficient searchability, content generation, and seamless minting of the created assets.
+This project aims to offer a comprehensive solution for content creation, exploration, and monetization, bridging the worlds of visual arts and music with advanced AI-powered search and generation features..
 The PWA is powered by [ThirdWeb](https://thirdweb.com) for blockchain features and [Firebase](https://firebase.google.com/) for back-end services.

 ## Features 🌟

-- **Multiple Games**: A wide variety of games to keep you entertained and engaged.
+- **Multimodal Search**: A wide variety of games to keep you entertained and engaged.
-- **Fully Responsive**: Designed to provide an optimal viewing experience across a wide range of devices.
+- **AR 3D/Music Generation**: Designed to provide an optimal viewing experience across a wide range of devices.
-- **Premium In-Game Features**: Purchase coins to unlock special features and gain in-game advantages.
-- **Real-Time Updates**: Always stay updated with new games and features.

 ## Technology Stack 🛠️

 - Front-end: Next.js, Tailwind CSS